Agriculture - Food, Health, Science, Law - Political Science - Administration, Economics - Management

 International dimension

-Mobility is an integral part of this international program which offers opportunities for short and intensive, medium and long periods of mobility.
+Mobility is an integral part of this international program, which offers both short, intensive mobility opportunities and longer ones.

-• Students will participate in virtual exchange programs, physically travel for a co-creation project, and undertake a mixed mobility activity.
+• Students will participate in virtual exchange programs or physically travel for a co-creation project and undertake a blended mobility activity.

-• For Phase 2 of the program, students will travel to another partner university (mandatory), taking the subject of their choice.
+• For phase 2 of the program, students will attend another partner university (mandatory), following the course of study of their choice.

-• It will be possible to change institutions in phase 3 depending on the challenge chosen by the student.
+• It will be possible to change institutions in phase 4 (Capstone) depending on the challenge chosen by the student.

-Mobility grants are available, notably through the Erasmus+ program.
+Mobility grants are available, particularly through the Erasmus+ program.

 Read more